 If your iOS device is not connected to a Wi-Fi or mobile network, you can still view and edit your files, including:

 - Google Slides

-How to Save Files or Folders for Offline Use on iPhone and iPad
+How to Save Files for Offline Use on iPhone and iPad

 Step 1: Navigate to Google Drive on your iPhone and iPad device.